cea-sec/usbsas/doc/architecture.md

 ## Sandboxing

-Each process has its own `seccomp` rules (apart from the ones doing net stuff (for now): `analyzer`, `uploader` and `cmdexec`).
+Each process has its own `seccomp` rules (apart from the ones doing net stuff (for now): `analyzer`, `uploader`, `downloader` and `cmdexec`).
 During their initialization phase, processes open the files they will need later then transition into their secure state.
 No messages are parsed before this transition.

 Allowed syscalls for all processes:
 - `read()` on the first communication pipe